waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Todd called (Turn 38870) to announce a bargain sale at the Goldenrod Dept. Store is happening now.

 # Route 41 Notes
-- SWIMMER♂ MATHEW mentioned the inside of WHIRL ISLANDS is 'pitch-black', implying FLASH will be needed.
+- SWIMMER♂ MATHEW (battled at (20, 46)) mentioned the inside of WHIRL ISLANDS is 'pitch-black', implying FLASH will be needed.